DLFundamentals/blog/_posts/2026-03-11-contrastive-loss-noncontrastive-loss.md

 \mathcal{L}^{\mathrm{NSCL}}(f) \le \mathcal{L}^{\mathrm{DCL}}(f) \le \mathcal{L}^{\mathrm{NSCL}}(f) + \frac{e^2}{C-1}.
 $$

-The bound is both label-agnostic and architecture-independent: it holds for any encoder $f$, without assumptions on the data distribution or the model class.
-The gap shrinks as $O(1/C)$, which means that for problems with many semantic classes, DCL is already almost NSCL.
+The bound is both label-agnostic and architecture-independent: it holds for any encoder \(f\), without assumptions on the data distribution or the model class.
+The gap shrinks as \(O(1/C)\), which means that for problems with many semantic classes, DCL is already almost NSCL.

-### What NSCL minimizers look like?
+### What NSCL minimizers look like

 Since NSCL is the supervised bridge, it is natural to ask what its optimal solutions look like.
 Any global minimizer of the NSCL loss exhibits three structural properties:

 1. **Augmentation collapse:** all augmented views of the same sample map to the same point.
 2. **Within-class collapse:** all samples from the same class share a single representation.
-3. **Simplex ETF structure:** the resulting class centers form a simplex equiangular tight frame—a maximally separated, symmetric configuration on the unit sphere.
+3. **Simplex ETF structure:** the resulting class centers form a simplex equiangular tight frame, a maximally separated, symmetric configuration on the unit sphere.

 <div class="interactive-figure">
   <iframe
-    src="{{ site.baseurl }}/assets/figures/cl-nscl/neural_collapse_3d_visualization.html"
+    src="{{ '/assets/figures/cl-nscl/neural_collapse_3d_visualization.html' | relative_url }}"
     title="3D visualization of neural collapse"
     loading="lazy">
   </iframe>
 </div>

 This is the same geometric structure that arises at the global optima of supervised losses such as cross-entropy and mean squared error, the phenomenon known as **neural collapse**.
-The fact that NSCL shares these optimal solutions is not a coincidence: it reflects the tight connection between the self-supervised and supervised objectives.
+The fact that NSCL shares these optimal solutions is not a coincidence.
+It reflects the tight connection between the self-supervised and supervised objectives.

 ## Part II: The representations are close